Poetry

 Black Mountain poets –

-a movement during the 1930s starting in Black Mountain, North Carolina which stressed the process of writing instead of the completed poem
+a movement during the 1930s starting in Black Mountain, North Carolina which stressed the process of writing instead of the completed poem.

 Beat poets –

-a movement beginning in the late 1940s where poets turned to use of psychogenic drugs for mind expansion and where social and political criticism was a common theme.
+a movement beginning in the late 1940s where poets turned to the use of psychogenic drugs for mind expansion and where social and political criticism was a common theme.

-confessional poems –
+Confessional poems –

-a movement beginning in the 1950s where the subject of poems were the very personal experiences of the poet beyond just a yearning for love or a specific emotional reaction
+a movement beginning in the 1950s where the subject of poems were the very personal experiences of the poet beyond just a yearning for love or a specific emotional reaction.

 Black Arts Movement